nicolas-izquierdo/afl_cio_scoreboards/README.md

 ## Download

-For each year, the repository provides a vote-level `.xlsx` dataset and, when available, the corresponding AFL-CIO scorecard `.pdf`.
+For each year, the repository provides a bill-level `.xlsx` dataset and, when available, the corresponding AFL-CIO scorecard `.pdf`.

 ### Full dataset